zhaozhiming/whisket/README.md

 I use Twitter for learning newest technology and news everyday, and I distinguish between different technical content by creating several Twitter lists.

-The question is: the Twitter messages have too much noise that making me have to use many time to read them finish.
+The question is there are too much noise in the Twitter messages hthat making me have to use many time to read them finish.

 I want a auto-filter program or shell script to let me gain the messages I readlly want.
 That is the goal of this repository.